 In 2005 Kevin attended Jacksonville State University to study environmental biology.
 In 2008 Kevin was employed by the Coweta County Sheriff's office to begin a career in law enforcement.
 In 2013, under the tootiledge of Dale, Kevin got his Falconry permit and began practicing the sport of falconry.
 Since then Kevin has been assisting Dale with educational programs as well learning as much as possible about the sport as well as the birds that allow us to share in that experience.

 Emerson Miller first got involved in falconry in 2012 at age 11 while attending a veterinarian summer camp at Auburn University.
-After seeing their birds, Emerson studied falconry for a few months before joining the Georgia Falconry Association and attending falconry meets.
-Emerson was fortunate to find Dale Arrowood’s programs and began attending nearly every one out of appreciation of the birds.
-Dale saw Emerson’s interest and knowledge in the birds and offered to take her under his wing.
-Emerson has been working with Dale Arrowood and Winged Ambassadors ever since, and continues to study raptors, falconry, and the natural world.
-She hopes to get her falconry license to work with birds of her own sometime in the future.
+After seeing their birds, Emerson was intent on becoming a falconer.
+She studied falconry for a few months before joining the Georgia Falconry Association and attending falconry meets.

-Miss Tanya (Marketing and Trainer)
+Tanya Petty (Marketing and volunteer falconer)

-Greg Shelton (Volunteer and Trainer)
+Greg Shelton (Volunteer falconer and raptor trainer)

 I attended Appalachian State University where I played football.
 Graduated with a degree in Criminal Justice.
 I have been a police officer with The Fulton County Police Department for 21 years.
 I am currently the Range Master in charge of firearms training for the department and also a member of our SWAT TEAM.
 Dale Arrowood was actually my instructor when I was in the Academy.
 I have stayed in touch with Dale over the years even after he retired.
 I have him come in and assist me with teaching police cadets how to shoot.

-The thing I like most about falconry is being part of something that goes back thousands of years and sharing a sport with the likes ofsome of the most famous people in history like Moses, Isiah and General George Patton.
+The thing I like most about falconry is being part of something that goes back thousands of years and sharing a sport with the likes of some of the most famous people in history like Moses, Isiah and General George Patton.